potatoeggy/eifueo/docs/sph3u7.md

 ### Conservation of energy

-The law of conservation of energy states that energy cannot be created nor destroyed, but it can be transformed.
+The law of conservation of energy states that mechanical energy in a **closed system** remains constant.
 Therefore, the net energy initially must be the same in the end.
 $$\Sigma E_i = \Sigma E_f$$

+The types of energy involved may have varying values as long as their sum is fixed. **Work** determines how energy is distributed among the types of energy.

 ## 2.4 - Momentum and impulse